 Dill is a versatile herb that originates from Eastern Europe.
+Growing Dill is achievable in the UK climate with some care.
 It is a semi-hardy perennial (though it is grown in the UK as an annual).
 This means that in its natural environment dill lives throughout the year and can survive for several years.
 However because temperatures in the UK can drop below -4C, dill is most commonly grown as an annual herb.
 This means seeds are re-sown each spring and it only lives for a year.

-Dill is grown for both its leaves and seeds.
+Growing dill for both its leaves and seeds is a delicious and rewarding way to enhance your herb patch.
 They are used to flavour all sorts of dishes, including fish, lamb, potatoes and peas.
 Its flavour is similar to aniseed, so only use a small quantity as too much of it can overwhelm the other flavours.

 Dill is an attractive herb, with wispy, feathery leaves.
 It can be grown in containers or in the garden.

-Dill thrives in most conditions and germinates quickly.
+Dill grows in most conditions and germinates quickly.
 Prepare the soil by digging thoroughly, removing weeds and incorporating plenty of organic matter such as well-rotted animal manure or homemade compost.

 Start sowing seeds in April.
 Scatter them over the soil’s surface and cover with a thin layer of compost.
 Seedlings will usually emerge within 2 weeks and should be thinned to around 24cm apart.
 Re-sow seeds every 3-5 weeks.
 This will ensure a continual supply of dill throughout the summer months.

 Caring for Dill

 Dill requires very little attention, apart from watering the plants in dry periods.
 Keep the area free from weeds; weeds will compete with the dill for water and nutrients, which will hamper the growth of your herb.